fenago/gitlab-ci-ansible-course/md/lab10_gitlab_ssh.md

     protecting from men-in-the-middle attack and is necessary to work, otherwise the job will fail.
 -   `chmod 644 ~/.ssh/known_hosts` --- assign correct permissions
--   For more information refer to GitLab docs
-    [here]

 `script` is where our actual
 code to execute is defined.
 We simply want to print hostname to job log